Properties of black hole mergers in disks of active galactic nuclei: Methods

 We utilize the models employed in \citet{Tagawa20_MassGap}, which track $N$-body particles representing BHs.
 Here, we provide an overview of the processes involved in the evolution and mergers of BHs in an AGN disk in this model.

 \paragraph{Disk model} For the AGN accretion disk we assume a flat geometrically thin optically thick radiatively efficient \citet{Shakura73} model assuming local thermal equilibrium between viscous heating and radiative cooling.
 The model is extended into the outer gravitationally unstable region assuming $Q=1$ Toomre-parameter due to star formation following \citet{Thompson05} hereafter \citetalias{Thompson05} in our fiducial model, where the opacity model is given by \citet{Bell94}.
 We use a stationary passive disk model, i.e. the AGN disk properties are not affected by the presence of BHs or the nuclear star cluster during the simulation, neglecting possible feedback effects, and employ analytic prescriptions for accretion, migration, and spin changes independently for all embedded objects using the local physical properties of the disk.
-Gap formation and its influence are taken into account, reflecting the individual BH mass; for simplicity, the gap depth is assumed to be unaffected by other BHs orbiting in the same annulus\footnote{ According to our test calculations, in which the gap depth is determined by the most massive BH in each grid, this simplified prescription has a moderate effect on the merging mass distribution. }.
+Gap formation and its influence are taken into account, reflecting the individual BH mass; for simplicity, the gap depth is assumed to be unaffected by other BHs orbiting in the same annulus\footnote{ According to our test calculations, in which the gap depth is determined by the most massive BH in each grid, this simplified prescription has a moderate effect on the merging mass distribution.
+The number of mergers at $t=3~{\rm Myr}$ and the top $1\%$ masses among merging binaries among 10 simulations are $2\times 10^3$ and $220~\Msun$, respectively.
+We find there are no noticeable differences in the observable properties resulting from this change. }.
 We assume that the efficiency of angular momentum transport due to global gravitational torques in the outer regions is $m_{\rm AM}=0.15$ \citepalias{Thompson05}.
 The outer boundary from which gas inflows is set at $r_{\rm out}=5~{\rm pc}$, the pressure ratio parameter is assumed to be $\xi=1$, and the conversion efficiency of star formation to radiation is $\epsilon=1.5\times 10^{-4}$ \citepalias{Thompson05}.
 In the inner regions, the efficiency due to local viscous torque is $\alpha_{\rm SS}=0.1$ \citep{Shakura73}.
 In the transition between the inner and outer regions, the degree of angular momentum transport is adjusted to keep $Q=1$.
 This transition is based on the consideration that the mechanisms for angular momentum transfer likely differ depending on location \citep{Thompson05,Collin2008}.
 We also investigate cases where viscosity is prescribed uniformly (see Sec.~\ref{sec:updates} below).